When to use:

 Quote

-Called when a user requests a price quote for items.Endpoint:
+Advanced mode only.
+Called when a user requests a price quote for items.Method:

 - Implementation